About Heather Farris >

 You can also do this through physical products.
 For those of you who are e-commerce store owners, if you have a catalog, you can ingest that into Pinterest, have it show up on this shop surface, and monetize your Pinterest account this way.
 We have a lot of clients on our roster who make quite a lot of money from their e-commerce shop on Pinterest.

-Just remember you can link both physical and digital products, including Etsy and Teacherspayteachers, on Pinterest.
+You can link both physical and digital products, including Etsy and Teacherspayteachers, on Pinterest.
 So don’t fret, and make sure you’re linking those products.
 People are ready to read, but not everyone is ready to buy immediately.

 You should be promoting your products on Pinterest, including:

 Much like brand partnerships, you can also sell sponsorships on your own website, where you create sponsored content.
+Content on your website would include a sponsorship call out on that post, like “This post is sponsored by…” etc.

 Like in brand partnerships, you would be judged based on views, traffic, clicks, etc. So, this is another way that you can monetize.
 Then what you would do with Pinterest is drive traffic to that content.